zacares/flutter_drift_simolus3/docs/docs/dart_api/manager.md

 {{ load_snippet('manager_ordering','lib/snippets/dart_api/manager.dart.excerpt.json') }}

+When including nullable columns in `orderBy`, you might want to control whether `NULL` values are placed at the start or end of the results.
+This is possible with the `nulls` parameter on `asc()` and `desc()`.
+For instance, you could write `o.title.asc(nulls: NullsOrder.first)` to request that todo items without a title appear before those that have one.

 ### Count and exists
 The manager makes it easy to check if a row exists or to count the number of rows that match a certain condition.